Regulation of electronic cigarettes: Federal regulation

 In April 2014, the FDA proposed new regulations for tobacco products, including e-cigarettes.
 The regulations require disclosure of ingredients used in e-cigarette liquids, proof of safety of those ingredients, and regulation of the devices used to vaporize and deliver the liquid.
 The FDA proposed regulation would ban the sale of e-cigarettes with nicotine to any individual under 18 years of age.
+Additionally the report surveyed nine e-cigarette makers covering ten known brands (Mark-Ten (Altria), Vuse (Reynolds American), NJOY, Eonsmoke, LOGIC, V2, Vapor Couture (VMR Products), Blu (Lorillard Tobacco Company), Green Smoke, White Cloud Cigarettes (Lead by Sales)).
+The report criticized these companies for their youth marketing tactics and informed all nine of these companies.
 In August 2014, attorneys general from over two dozen states advised the FDA to enact restrictions on e-cigarettes, including banning flavors.

 On 10 May 2016, the FDA published their deeming regulations in the Federal Register, which were to take effect on 8 August 2016.
 Vendors and companies had until two years afterward to prepare paperwork with the FDA to have their product remain on the market.
 Currently, there are lawsuits and amendments made in the works in Congress to change that provision.
 The lack of research on the risks and possible benefits has resulted in precautionary policymaking in the US "which often lacks grounding in empirical evidence and results in spatially uneven diffusion of policy".
 The time by which applications to market regulated non-combustible tobacco product devices must be submitted for review has been extended to August 8, 2022.

 As of 8 August 2016, the FDA extended its regulatory power to include e-cigarettes.
 Under this ruling the FDA will evaluate certain issues, including ingredients, product features and health risks, as well their appeal to minors and non-users.
 The FDA rule also bans access to minors.
 A photo ID is required to buy e-cigarettes, and their sale in all-ages vending machines is not permitted.
 The FDA in September 2016 has sent warning letters for unlawful underage sales to online retailers and retailers of e-cigarettes.
 FDA regulations have also applied to the advertising of e-cigarettes since 2016.
 Per FDA regulations, e-cigarettes, e-liquid, and associated products cannot be advertised as safer than other tobacco products unless they have received modified risk tobacco product (MRTP) status.
 As of August 2018, this status has not been granted to any e-cigarette or e-liquid product.
 Though no companies have applied for an MRTP permit for their vaping products, similar heat-not-burn tobacco products have been denied MRTP status on the grounds that they are not safer than traditional cigarettes.